Loomis Gang: Early and growth

-The sons specialized in theft of horses and livestock rustling, but did not stick to those activities.
-They also dealt in stolen goods, burglaries, and counterfeit money.
+The sons specialized in theft of horses and livestock rustling, among other illegal activities.
+They dealt in stolen goods, burglaries, and counterfeit money.
 The Loomis family was the nucleus of a gang composed of youths from their area, as well as criminal elements from elsewhere.
 They were successful enough, both in crime and legitimate agriculture, to be able to buy protection from the authorities.

-For many years, the Loomis Gang were also careful to cultivate the goodwill of their neighbors; they generally did not steal from people who lived near them.
+For many years, the Loomis Gang was careful to cultivate the goodwill of their neighbors; they generally did not steal from people who lived near them.
 When their neighbors suffered from thefts, those who went to the Loomis farm for help often received aid in recovering their property.
-This aid helped ensure that the locals would not be willing to give evidence against the Loomis gang to outside authorities attempting to gather evidence against the family and its associates.
+This aid helped ensure that the locals would not be willing to give evidence against the Loomis Gang to outside authorities attempting to gather evidence against the family and its associates.
 Most people were either in the Loomis' debt or afraid of them.
 Anybody who complained to the law about the Loomis' activities ran the risk of mysterious fires on their property, and the Loomis Gang always had plausible alibis.

-Occasionally a Loomis or an associate of theirs would be arrested, but between bribed officials, the Loomis' excellent lawyers, and their willingness to make sure that inconvenient paperwork or evidence disappeared, they could almost always avoid conviction.
+Occasionally a member of the Loomis family or an associate would be arrested.
+However, between bribed officials, the Loomis' excellent lawyers, and their willingness to make sure that inconvenient paperwork or evidence disappeared, they almost always avoided conviction.

-Raid
+Raid and decline

-In 1849, exasperated local people managed to get official sanction for a large raid on the Loomis' farmstead, finding twelve sleigh-loads of stolen goods.
-The Loomis Gang had become overconfident, keeping the goods at their farm rather than hiding them in the nearby Nine-Mile Swamp.
-They had gotten to know it well and used it for storing goods.
+In 1849, exasperated local people managed to obtain official sanction for a large raid on the Loomis farmstead, finding twelve sleigh-loads of stolen goods.
+The Loomis Gang had become overconfident, keeping the goods at their farm rather than hiding them in the nearby Nine-Mile Swamp, which was a convenient location for storing stolen goods.
 The Loomis Gang avoided conviction, due to confusion about who had stolen what and who owned what goods, but Wash decided to leave the vicinity for a while.
-Along with thousands of other men, he migrated West to try his luck in the California gold fields during the Gold Rush.
+Along with thousands of other men, he migrated West to try his luck in the California gold fields during the California Gold Rush.